JDA FOCUS challenges attendees to think outside the silo

 This sentiment is not so subtly hidden behind the release of JDA eight, which emphasizes the notion of convergence of software applications.
 Common platforms make each of the traditional software silos work better with one another, but that can be accomplished to some extent with any mixture of software, middleware, and IT infrastructure investment.

 The message at FOCUS this year is that there’s a better way to do business.

 “We’re encouraging customers to stop talking about individual products at all, because that just reinforces the silos,” says Prashant Bhatia, vice president of industry strategy for JDA.
 “Instead, we should talk about roles and functions.”

 For instance, what does a warehouse’s receiving supervisor need to know?
 He needs information from both the WMS and the TMS.
 What does an online commerce manager need to know?

 Most best-of-breed WMS are ready out of the box to cater to a company’s siloed habits.
 The wealth of configuration options means customization, or one-off code written to suit a company’s homegrown processes, is rarely necessary or advisable.
-But that doesn’t mean the configuration options that have been standardized into core products are necessarily good for business either, says Tom Kozenski, marketing, JDA.
+But that doesn’t mean the configuration options that have been standardized into core products are necessarily good for business either, says Tom Kozenski, vice president, marketing, JDA.